 TRANSITS I licensed courses are also periodically organised by third parties.

-GÉANT will be offering a “TRANSITS Online” course starting in 2021.
+GÉANT might be offering a “TRANSITS Online” course starting in 2021.
 Due to the limitations of offering courses online, there will be differences in the course experience and we will not be able to cover all of the content.
 This is reflected in the pricing and the difference is shown below.
 We hope to keep on working on the online offer over time.

 |COURSE ELEMENT||FACE-TO-FACE TRANSITS||ONLINE TRANSITS|